Patapom/webgl/Web/blog/patapom/docs/BRDF/MSBRDFEnergyCompensation.md

 	The 1st float is $\mu = \cos(\theta)$ of the incident or outgoing ray direction, the 2nd float is the roughness $\alpha$ and the 3rd float is $E\left( \mu, \alpha \right)$ (caution, not $1-E$!)

+	If you're using the *correlated* Smith Shadowing/Masking function instead of the uncorrelated one described by the BRDF equation above, please use [this table](MSBRDF_GGX_G2_E128x128.csv) instead.

 #### Average Irradiance